syncfusion-content/winui-docs/winui/Calendar/UI-Customization.md

 ---
 layout: post
-title: Customize the WinUI Calendar control | Syncfusion
+title: Customize the UI of WinUI Calendar control | Syncfusion
-description: This section describes about how to customize the Calendar (SfCalendar) control into WinUI application and its basic features.
+description: Learn here all about UI customization feature of the WinUI Calendar (SfCalendar) control and much more.
 platform: WinUI
 control: SfCalendar
 documentation: ug
 ---

-# Customize the WinUI Calendar
+# UI customization of the WinUI Calendar (SfCalendar)

 This section describes about the various customization options available in [Calendar](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html) control.

-## Custom UI for specific cell in Calendar
+## Custom UI for specific cells in Calendar

 You can change the UI of specific cells in `Calendar` by using the [CalendarItem.ContentTemplate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.CalendarItem.html) property.
 The `DataContext` of `CalendarItem.ContentTemplate` is `Calendar`.